HTML: Foundation — Entities

 The correct way to literally denote a character such as < or > in HTML, that is otherwise reserved for a special purpose, is to use an HTML entity.

-An HTML entity is a sequence of characters that together denote a given character in the final output.
+An HTML entity is a sequence of multiple characters that, as a unit, denotes a single character in the final output.

 An entity begins with an ampersand (&) and ends with a semicolon (;).
 Between these we put some characters to altogether represent another character.